walina-luwawu/uwfe-blink-led/README.md

-# UWFE Blink LED
+# UWFE Electrical Onboarding 2027

-The onboarding project for the UWFE electrical subteam.
+My onboarding project for the electrical team at University of Waterloo Formula Electric (UWFE).